 A course on understanding, describing, and reasoning about large software systems.

 It it generally possible to write scripts and toy programs without much forethought or organization.
 With luck and decent comments, this can be stretched to software that consists of a few dozen classes.
 For anything beyond that, a principled approach is required to structure and document software systems to manage their fantastic complexity.
-For example Eclipse boasts 46,000,000 lines of code.
+For example, it takes 62,000,000 lines of code to run Facebook.
 This course is about the intellectual tools developed by researchers and practitioners to manage the complexity of very large systems.